-(1) Corresponding to the maximum projected amounts accounted for due to the accounting deferral determined by the applicable laws (CPC 10).
-Note: The number of members of each body was calculated as an annual average, in accordance with the methodology presented in Circular Letter/Annual-2023-CVM/SEP.
+(1) Corresponding to the maximum projected amounts accounted for due to the accounting deferral determined by the applicable laws (IFRS 2).
+Note: The number of members of each body was calculated as an annual average, in accordance with the methodology presented in the Circular Letter/Annual-2023-CVM/SEP.

-PROPOSED VS. PERFORMED 2022
+PROPOSED FOR VS. PERFORMED IN 2023

-^{}The value of the Proposal and Performed 2022 in the Total chart incorporates the sum of the Board of Directors and the Board of Executive Officers.
+\The amount of the Proposed for and Performed in 2023 in the Total chart incorporates the sum of the Board of Directors, Fiscal Council, and the Board of Executive Officers.

-As shown in the tables above, the performance of 5.56% below the limit actually approved occurred due to the following factors:
+As shown in the tables above, the performance of 14.55% below the limit actually approved took place due to the following factors:

-- The new member of the Board of Executive Officers foreseen in the proposal for the second half of the fiscal year 2022 was not hired; - There was the election of the members of the Board of Directors, among whom one voluntarily waived the receipt of compensation; - Bonus values of the Board of Executive Officers accounted for below that originally provided for in the proposal; - Individual adhesion of the Board of Executive Officers to the post-employment benefit connected to the private pension plan at a level lower than that provided for in the proposal; and - Granting of restricted shares in the grants made in 2022 in an amount 14% lower than that originally provided for in the Compensation Proposal for 2022, since the expected exceeding in the individual performance was not actually seen.
+- The new member of the Statutory Board of Executive Officers provided for in the proposal for the second half of 2023 was hired only in November; - One of the members of the Board of Directors voluntarily declined to receive any compensation; - The bonus amount for the Board of Executive Officers was less than what was initially proposed; - Individual adhesion of the Board of Executive Officers to the post-employment benefit related to the private pension plan at a level lower than that provided for in the proposal; and - Granting of restricted shares in the grants made in 2023 were lower than originally estimated in the Proposed Compensation for the year 2023, in addition to the termination of office of a member of the Executive Board who had his restricted shares canceled.

-(B) Fiscal Year 2023
+(B) FISCAL YEAR 2024

-The Company's Management proposes the overall annual compensation of the members of the Board of Directors and the Statutory Board of Executive Officers for 2023, pursuant to the meeting of the Board of Directors held on March 15, 2023, in the amount of up to sixty-five million, nine hundred and one thousand, two hundred and forty-seven Reals and eighty-nine cents (R\$65,901,247.89), 21.39% above the overall compensation proposed for the fiscal year 2022.
-This growth is mainly due to the increase in the "variable compensation" line, which in itself has an increase of seven million, five hundred and fourteen thousand, four hundred and fifty-two Reals and fifteen cents (R\$7,514,452.15), equivalent to an increase of 111.33% year-over-year, as shown in the table below, and which will be detailed ahead in the document:
+The Company's Management proposed an overall global compensation of the members of the Board of Directors and the Statutory Board of Executive Officers for 2024, pursuant to the meeting of the Board of Directors held on March 21, 2024 and as approved at the Ordinary General Meeting held on April 23, 2024, in the amount of up to R\$68,259,157.72 (sixty-eight million, two hundred and fifty-nine thousand, one hundred and fifty-seven Reals and seventy-two cents), which is 3.58% above the global compensation proposed for the year 2023.
+The major factor for this growth is the significant increase in the "bonus" line, which rose by R\$4,711,251.89 (four million, seven hundred and eleven thousand, two hundred and fifty-one Reals and eighty-nine cents).
+This accounts for a year-over-year increase of 33.03%, as stated in the table provided.
+Further details regarding this increase will be outlined later in the document.